-In 2016, there was an estimated number of 93,200 jobs in the United States for Switchboard Operator.
+There were about 93,200 jobs for Switchboard Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Switchboard Operator.
 Due to new job openings and attrition, there will be an average of 9,000 job openings in this field each year.

 The states with the most job growth for Switchboard Operator are Maryland, Alaska, and Washington.
 Watch out if you plan on working in New Mexico, North Dakota, or Colorado.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Switchboard Operator ranges between $21,040 and $44,640.

 Switchboard Operators who work in Hawaii, District of Columbia, or Connecticut, make the highest salaries.